legluondunet/MyLittleLutrisScripts/Anacapri - The Dream/README.md

 ### Description:
 Play "Anacapri - The Dream" DVD edition on Linux!
 ### Technical notes:
-- Game will not launch in fullscreen.
-You will need to use Gamescope to play this game in best conditions
+- If game will not launch in fullscreen, try this: use Gamescope with wine-ge-8-26
 ### Credits:
 - Lutris script maintained by legluondunet: https://github.com/legluondunet/MyLittleLutrisScripts